srivastav-ayush/Code-in-Place/README.md

 This is a well organised collection of all the notes and assignments for CS-106A.
 Anyone can use it for revision or learning Python.

   1. Handouts - Instructions to intall PyCharm
-2. Karel Reader - Makes you familiar with computer programming by introducting you to the friendly robot "Karel"who can understand a few intructions in a specific language
+  2. Karel Reader - Makes you familiar with computer programming by introducting you to the friendly robot "Karel"
   3. Python Reader - Introduces you to Python language
   4. Lectures - Go through all the leactures and try to solve the programming questions in them
   5. Assignments - These are selected question to push you to think and work out the skills you just learned
   6. Final Project - A snake game made using pygame package which can be launced from the terminal
   7. Sections - Consider this as appendix of this course
   8. Notes - A PDF with all the notes from all lectures, keep this for revision

+You have successfully completed Stanford University's course CS-106A